Blog

 Is iowait ~12%+ (8-core basis), queues long, or disks pegged?
 Add drives, expand RAID, or move to NVMe; if already tight on NVMe, then you know it’s time to scale out.

 Are 95th–99th percentile latencies increasing?
-Approach this case like a production issue by implementing faster media together with horizontal scaling to ease the system load.
+Treat this as a production issue and combine faster media with horizontal scaling to ease the system load.

 Do you need node-level durability or petabyte-class growth?
-Choose a scale-out (e.g., Ceph) product that provides replication/erasure coding and automatic rebalancing.
+Choose a scale-out design (e.g., Ceph) that provides replication/erasure coding and automatic rebalancing.

 Can it scale automatically?
 Seek support for hot-adding of drives, online volume growth, and pre-scripted joining of nodes/rebalancing steps.